tsatria03/CookyCraze/docks/readme.txt

 You can roll manually, or enable automatic rolling in the settings so the result appears after a short random delay.
 When disabled, the result is held until you press enter or space.

+Slot machine.
+Unlocked at rank 50.
+Spin the reels and match symbols to win multiples of your bet.

+Like the other minigames, you choose which item to bet and how much.
+When betting money, you enter the amount as a dollar value, for example type 1 to bet $1.00 or 0.50 to bet 50 cents.
+All other items are entered as whole numbers.
+Payouts depend on how many reels match and which symbols line up, with higher matches paying out larger multiples.
+The symbols, payout multipliers, reel count, sounds, and bet limits are all configurable in slots.table.

+A configurable confirmation prompt can be set to appear when your bet reaches a certain threshold, protecting you from accidentally placing a large bet.

-Rank ups and achievement unlocks are checked and can fire while you are playing any of the 5 minigames mentioned above.
+Rank ups and achievement unlocks are checked and can fire while you are playing any of the minigames mentioned above.

 Baking slots manager.
 Unlocked at rank 60.
 Manage and configure your baking slots to balance automated and manual cookie production.